 Bachelor’s Degree Required

-A minimum of two (2) years coaching secondary Basketball preferably female student athletes.
+A minimum of two (2) years coaching secondary Soccer, preferably female student-athletes, or playing soccer at the collegiate level

 • + Assistant Varsity Lacrosse Coach